Log canonical $3$-fold complements: Complements for surfaces

 By Proposition \ref{full case rel dim 1}, we may assume that $T=\Spec(k)$ or that $X \rar T$ is birational.
 We will treat these cases separately.

 {\bf Case 1:} We assume that $X \rar T$ is birational.

 As argued in Case 1 of the proof of Proposition \ref{prop logcy surface complement}, we may assume that $t$ is a closed point and that $\lfloor B \rfloor \neq 0$.
 By the above reduction, it suffices to find a bounded $n$-complement for $(Z,B_Z)$ over $t$.
-Since $t$ is a minimal model for $B'$ over $T$, it follows that $-(\K Z. + B_Z)$ is nef over $T$.
+Since $Z$ is a minimal model for $B'$ over $T$, it follows that $-(\K Z. + B_Z)$ is nef over $T$.
 Since $Z \rar T$ is birational, $-(\K Z. + B_Z)$ is automatically big over $T$.
 Since $X \rar Z$ is an MMP for $-(\K X. + B)$ and $(X,B)$ is not klt over $t$, it follows that $(Z,B_Z)$ is not klt over $t$.
 Then, up to replacing $(Z,B_Z)$ with a dlt model, we can argue as in Case 1 in the proof of Proposition \ref{prop logcy surface complement}.
+The only difference is the following: the input for \cite{Pro99}*{Proposition 4.4.3} is no longer \cite{thesis}*{Theorem 1.8.7}, but it is \cite{thesis}*{Proposition 2.7.2}.

 {\bf Case 2:} We assume that $T = \Spec(k)$.